Skip to content

 gpu_freq=750 # Overclock GPU to 750Mhz

-gpu_mem=512 # Change video memory to 512MB
+gpu_mem=512 # Set graphics memory to 512MB

 over_voltage=6 # Increase voltage to level 6

-X.2 Raspberry Pi Stress Test Program
+X.2 Raspberry Pi Stress Testing Program

 Pull the project repository